Speeding-up Graph Algorithms via Clique Partitioning: Experimental Results

-{\bf Speedup relative to \textsf{FM}.} We define the \emph{speedup relative} to \textsf{FM} as the ratio of the runing time of \textsf{FM} over \textsf{CPGC}.
-Figures~\ref{fig:relative_CR_speedup}d-f illustrate the speedup achieved by \textsf{CPGC} for bipartite graphs with $n$ = 32, 64, and 128 vertices in each partition, $m$ = 819 to 16 thousand for densities of 0.80, 0.90, and 0.98, and $\delta$ values ranging from 0.5 to 1.
-The running time of \textsf{CPGC} is consistently lower than that of \textsf{FM}, resulting in speedup by \textsf{CPGC} across all cases.
-This is primarily due to the selection of vertices in the while loop (Lines 4-6) in \textsf{CSA}, facilitating faster compression by extracting more than one i.e., $\gamma$, $\delta$-cliques in a single iteration, as shown in Figure~\ref{fig:k_m_cliques(5)}.
+{\bf Speedup relative to \textsf{FM}.} We define the \emph{speedup relative} to \textsf{FM} as the ratio of the runing time of \textsf{FM} over that of \textsf{CPGR}.
+Figures~\ref{fig:relative_CR_speedup}d-f illustrate the speedup achieved by \textsf{CPGR} for bipartite graphs with $n$ = 32, 64, and 128 vertices in each partition, $m$ = 819 to 16 thousand for densities of 0.80, 0.90, and 0.98, and $\delta$ values ranging from 0.5 to 1.
+The running time of \textsf{CPGR} is consistently lower than that of \textsf{FM}, resulting in speedup by \textsf{CPGR} across all cases.
+This is primarily due to the selection of vertices in the while loop (Lines 4-6) in \textsf{CSA}, facilitating greater~$R$ by extracting more than one (i.e., $\gamma$), $\delta$-cliques in a single iteration, as shown in Figure~\ref{fig:motivation}b.
 The speedup increases notably with higher $\delta$ and density.
-For example, with $n = 32$ and $m = 819$ for density 0.8, \textsf{CPGC} achieves an average speedup of~3.66 for $\delta = 0.5$, increasing to~16.28 for $\delta = 1$.
-Similarly, with $n = 32$ and $\delta = 1$, \textsf{CPGC} achieves an average speedup ranging from 16.28 for $m = 819$ with density 0.8 to 20.97 for $m = 16$ thousand with density 0.98.
+For example, with $n = 32$ and $m = 819$ for density 0.8, \textsf{CPGR} achieves an average speedup of~3.66 for $\delta = 0.5$, increasing to~16.28 for $\delta = 1$.
+Similarly, with $n = 32$ and $\delta = 1$, \textsf{CPGR} achieves an average speedup ranging from 16.28 for $m = 819$ with density 0.8 to 20.97 for $m = 16$ thousand with density 0.98.
 It is worth noting that for small graphs, certain combinations of $n$, $m$, and $\delta$ yield higher speedup values.
 For instance, with $n = 128$ and $m = 819$ for density 0.8, the speedup increases from 52.81 to 81.97 for $\delta = 0.8$, and then slightly decreases to 60.68 for $\delta = 1$. \looseness=-1